OSU-Bee-Lab/buzzdetect/README.md

     - The whole command will look something like this: `python buzzdetect.py --action analyze --type bulk --analyzesrc loadingdock/togo`

-    - By default .txt files will be outputted into the bulkoutput folder.
+    - By default .txt files will be output into the bulkoutput folder.
 If the file already exists, it will be appended to (not overwritten), which may cause problems

     - Audio files will not be deleted.